 Making the Pakora Batter

-- In a bowl, mix together all the ingredients except water and oil.
+- In a bowl, mix together the chickpea flour and spices.
+Mix well.

 - Once the pakora batter is ready, set it aside.